taalhaataahir0102/Campus-Access-Management-System/README.md

 # Campus-Access-Management-System <br>
-This is a complete web application for a university management to keep record of their campus access system. <br>
+This is a complete client server web application for a university management to keep record of their campus access system. <br>
+This application is build using node js, express js, mysql, react, css etc.
 # Modules <br>
 Download all the node modules inside client and server directories <br>
 The modules can be download using the command "npm i modulename". <br>